egranata/krakatau/README.md

 Krakatau is based upon the notion of immutable *values* and a *stack*.

-### Values
+## Values

-All values are immutable.
-A value can be thought of a box that can hold one specific kind of datum.
+A value is an immutable box that contains one specific kind of datum.

-Value types include:
+Values can be of one of the following types:

 * number (64-bit);
 * boolean;
-* string (UTF-8);
+* string;
 * tuple (an indexable list of other values);
 * table (a key-value store of other values);
 * operation (any Krakatau instruction);